Integration with Asyncio

 A + B = 25

-If a single call to live_cells.wait
+If a single call to live_cells.wait is used:

 @lc.watch